gtostock/links.github.io/index.md

 [Ethereum, Smart Contracts, DeFi etc - Videos](https://www.youtube.com/c/EatTheBlocks/videos)

-[Ethernaut - Game](https://ethernaut.openzeppelin.com/)The Ethernaut is a Web3/Solidity based wargame inspired on overthewire.org, played in the Ethereum Virtual Machine.
+[Ethernaut - Game](https://ethernaut.openzeppelin.com/) The Ethernaut is a Web3/Solidity based wargame inspired on overthewire.org, played in the Ethereum Virtual Machine.
 Each level is a smart contract that needs to be 'hacked'.

 [An Educational Sandbox For Web3](https://eth.build/)